twhite1031/FCST_GAME/README.md

 # Game rules and functionality
 The forecast game rules for this game can be found [here](https://pi.cs.oswego.edu/~osscams/local_game_files/game_rules.jpg)

-This script only uses the flood game portion, with storm and ice game planned for future release.
+This script only uses the flood game portion, with storm and ice game planned for future release. <br>
 ASOS data for verification are retrieved using the [Iowa State API](https://mesonet.agron.iastate.edu/api/)

 # Change log